 By adding an excess to your Hospital insurance,

 bring down the price.
 If you already have an excess, consider increasing it to lower your premium.

 Cover to suit your needs

 Tell us a little about yourself, and in 3 minutes we'll find our best cover to suit your needs.

 Find my cover

 If you don’t have private hospital cover and something goes wrong, you will need to access the public system or potentially pay thousands of dollars to access treatment in the private system.
 If you try to take out Hospital insurance again later, you will have to re-serve any waiting periods, which includes a 12-month waiting period for pre-existing conditions.

 Also, if you’re over 31 and you drop your Hospital insurance, you may be subject to Lifetime Health Cover loading (LHC) if you decide to take it back out again in future.
-The LHC loading basically means that if you get Hospital insurance again when you’re older, you will pay more for it than everybody else—2 per cent more for every year over age 30 that you didn’t have cover.
+The LHC loading basically means that if you get Hospital insurance again when you’re older, you will pay more for it than everybody else—2% more for every year over age 30 that you didn’t have cover.